 To address this problem, Forney and his team compared six commonly used DNA extraction procedures using a mock community that contained equal numbers of cells of 11 human-associated bacterial species.
-As reported in a paper published in March in PLoS ONE, the researchers analyzed 16S rRNA gene sequences from the mock community and found that all six DNA extraction methods had significant differences between the observed species abundances and the expected species abundances (3).
+As reported in a paper published in PLoS ONE, the researchers analyzed 16S rRNA gene sequences from the mock community and found that all six DNA extraction methods had significant differences between the observed species abundances and the expected species abundances (3).
 In other words, none of the methods provided an accurate representation of the bacterial diversity of the mock community.

 However, protocols that used bead beating—a physical disruption technique that improves the lysis of bacterial cells—and the enzyme mutanolysin were significantly better at representing the bacterial community structure than methods without both of these steps.
 In general, a cocktail of enzymes lysed cells of different species more effectively than a single enzyme alone or no enzyme at all.